 The vast majority — 92 percent — of spending on ACA-related health coverage comes from the federal government, and most of those funds are dedicated to people enrolled in coverage through Medicaid expansion.
 The federal government covered 100 percent of these costs through 2016 but has since decreased its share.
 This fiscal year (FY2019-20), over $1.2 billion is budgeted to cover Medicaid expansion in Colorado, with the federal government now paying 90 percent.

 Federal funds also cover 50 percent of the cost of other Medicaid enrollees, including nearly $50 million in FY2019-20 for “welcome mat” enrollees — those who were previously eligible for Medicaid but didn’t enroll in the program until expansion took effect in 2014.

-The federal government also pays the entire cost of 138 and 400 percent ), which help people with incomes between of the federal poverty level afford coverage on the individual market.
-The 115,000 Coloradans who received APTCs in 2019 received just under $750 million in has been increasing over time.
+The federal government also pays the entire cost of Advance Premium Tax Credits (APTCs), which help people with incomes between 138 and 400 percent of the federal poverty level afford coverage on the individual market.
+The 115,000 Coloradans who received APTCs in 2019 received just under $750 million in premium assistance, around $6,500 per person per year, a figure that has been increasing over time.